m0thman70/Helios/README.md

 # Atto!

-this is atto, a new code editor similar to nano that came to existance with alot of AI and ALOT of Bullsh** but here we are
+this is atto, a new code editor similar to nano that came to existance with alot of AI and ALOT of Bullsh** but here we are, it uses crossterm and tui libraries

 ### Deps:
   - rust